* This is the Consumer Version. *

 Bronchoalveolar lavage is a procedure doctors can use to collect specimens from the smaller airways and alveoli that cannot be seen through the bronchoscope.
 After wedging the bronchoscope into a small airway, a doctor instills salt water (saline) through the instrument.
 The fluid is then suctioned back into the bronchoscope, bringing cells and any bacteria with it.
 Examination of the material under the microscope helps in diagnosing infections and cancers.
 The fluid can also be placed into containers containing special nutrients and left alone for a period of time to see if bacteria grow (culturing), which is a better way to diagnose infections.

 Transbronchial lung biopsy involves obtaining a specimen (pieces) of lung tissue by using forceps passed through a channel in a bronchoscope.
 The bronchoscope is threaded into progressively smaller airways until reaching the area of concern.
 A doctor may use a fluoroscope (an imaging device that uses x-rays to show internal body structures on a screen) for guidance in identifying the area of concern.
-Such guidance can also decrease the risk of accidentally perforating the lung and causing leakage of air into the pleural space (pneumothorax—see Pneumothorax).
+Such guidance can also decrease the risk of accidentally perforating the lung and causing leakage of air into the pleural space (pneumothorax—see page Pneumothorax).
 Although transbronchial lung biopsy increases the risk of complications during bronchoscopy, it provides additional diagnostic information and may make major surgery unnecessary.

 Transbronchial needle aspiration is sometimes done.
 In this procedure, a needle is passed through the bronchoscope into the bronchial wall.
 The needle may be passed through the wall of a large airway under direct visualization or through the wall of a small airway using an x-ray machine for visualization.
 A doctor may be able to extract cells from suspicious lymph nodes to examine under a microscope.